-Are you drowsy during the day with no explanation?
-Do you snore loudly or wake up breathless in the middle of the night?
-If you’re experiencing any of these symptoms, you may be one of more than 40 million Americans who are affected by sleep apnea.
+If you are usually drowsy during the day or you snore loudly or wake up in the middle of the night trying to catch your breath, you may be one of the more than 22 million Americans with sleep apnea.

-Sleep apnea is a condition in which your breathing stops periodically during sleep, for 10 seconds or more, as many as 60-80 times per hour!
+Sleep apnea is a condition in which your breathing stops periodically during sleep for 10 seconds or more.
+In the most troubling cases, this can happen as many as 60-80 times per hour!
 Each time you stop breathing in your sleep, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
-Since the time spent awake is so brief, most people with sleep apnea don’t remember it, and many feel like they are getting a good night’s sleep when, in fact, they are not.
-The constant wake-sleep, wake-sleep cycle prevents those with sleep apnea from achieving deep sleep, resulting in a constant drowsy feeling during the day, and greatly increases your risk for having a heart attack or stroke.
+Since the time you spend awake is so brief, most people with sleep apnea don’t even realize it, and many feel like they are getting a good night’s sleep when, in fact, they are not.
+The constant wake-sleep, wake-sleep cycle prevents those with sleep apnea from achieving deep sleep, and they feel constantly drowsy during the day.
+Additionally, the continuous stress that sleep apnea puts on your body greatly increases your risk of having a heart attack or stroke.

 - Insomnia or difficulty sleeping

 - Waking up at night short of breath

 - Snorting or choking sounds during the night

 - Waking up with a sweaty head and neck